boss-dao/proposals/Stage 1 - Received/Lady Eithe - Boss DAO Royalty Wallet.md

 Boss DAO will utilize 100 ADA per week for small community games like smash karts, rumble royale or any other community events.
 The left over ada will not be transfered to next week, e.g. if we use 70 ada this week then we would need to add only 70 ada from the Royalty wallet.

-* Poker events
+* Special Events

 Boss DAO will utilize up to 200 ada from the Royalty wallet, the ada will be spent on some smaller nfts and new projects that have minted recently up to a sum of 200 ada.
-These NFT will be given away to Poker Game winners.
+These NFT will be given away to winners of the special events.

 * Sweep Contests